stack/Structure/README.markdown

 ## License

 Structure is copyright © 2016 Stephen H. Gerstacker.
-It is free software, and may be redistributed under the terms specified in the `LICENSE` file.
+It is free software, and may be redistributed under the terms specified in the `LICENSE.md` file.

 # Installation